 Due to its reliance on foliage, this plant combination looks great year-round.
 Perfect for a front yard entry garden—there's even a planting plan to help you get the quantity and spacing right!

 The vignette is enhanced by seasonal blooms; in late winter the hellebore produces apple green flowers and a bit later, ivory clusters are set off against the copper-colored foliage of the ninebark.
 The ninebark loses its foliage in winter, though remains interesting thanks to papery, exfoliating bark.
 The remaining three plants provide a steady evergreen frame.

 Try this one in any full sun location that you'll be viewing throughout the year.
 Low-maintenance, drought-tolerant and handsome too—what's not to love?

-Features: Contrasting Foliage and Texture, Drought Tolerant, Fabulous Foliage, Four Season Garden, Warm Colors
+Features: Varied Foliage, Texture, and Form, Drought Tolerant, Fabulous Foliage, Four Season Appeal, Warm Colors

 Focus: Year-round Interest, Color Theme, Curb Appeal, Mixed Border, Saving Water, Efficient Use of Space

 Seasons of Interest: Spring, Summer, Fall, Winter, Year-round Interest, Pleasing Seasonal Changes, Three Seasons of Interest

 Maintenance Level: low

 Exposure: Full Sun, Part Sun, Part Shade, Afternoon Sun, Morning Sun, Reflected Heat

 Exposure: Full Sun, Part Sun, Full Shade, Part Shade, Filtered Sun, Open Shade